 My creative rituals are fairly simple, basic even.
 I wake up and open my eyes widely allowing the creativity and surrounding inspiration to flow right in.

 Creating new designs is a thrill for me; it’s my favorite part of the work.
 Custom design requests help me think out-of-the-box, which leads me to more new creations.
 I imagine a world of weddings or events with my creations in it, as this is where my mind soars with lots of ideas.
 I want to bring the WOW factor to gatherings, and that’s exactly what happened last year.
 Katrina Scott from the fitness empire of Tone It Up requested a custom piece for her home, which led to a large bohemian backdrop.
 This piece went on the Tone It Up tour and traveled to fifteen cities throughout the United States.
 It was placed in her Rose Lounge for everyone to enjoy after workouts.

 Another opportunity came knocking at my door just last month.
-Actor and musician, Weston Cage Coppola (son of Nicholas Cage) and his bride-to-be, contacted me to make a large macramé for their wedding under a Jewish Chuppah.
+Actor and musician Weston Cage Coppola (son of Nicolas Cage) and his bride-to-be contacted me to make a large macramé for their wedding under a Jewish chuppah.
 I created a huge backdrop with three garlands for the sides and front with lots of crystals throughout.
 It was stunning and would be one of my proudest achievements yet.

 For me, creating is the easy part.
 Keeping life in balance is my challenge.
 I can easily get lost in my work, but devotion to God, family, grandbabies, and friends must not be denied.
 Balance is a process I’m still learning.
 In the end, I want to know I did my best in whatever that may be.